willbonnett/ECM1414-Event-Planner/README.md

   Will S and Loise - Dynamic Processing

-  Will B and Toby - Brute Force
+  Toby - Brute Force

+  Will B - Main event_planner.py

 Build Report after this